cronvel/spellcast/format.md

 * write-formula: this specify a variable name (aka a *formula*) which will be populated by each line of the output of this scroll block, the formula is used as a list
 * splitter: this specify a splitter for the 'write-formula' argument, by default '\n' is the splitter
+* only-index: when used in conjunction with write-formula, this get only the first part of the splitted output and put it in this formula's index, it can be a number or a third party formula
 * silence: dispell all output to stdout
 * amnesia: dispell all output to log files